htdhcvm/javascript-algorithms/algorithms/search/linear-search/readme.md

 # Linear search
-Problem: find element x in array.
-Most simple approach is linear search.
+Problem: Most simple approach is linear search.
 - Start from first element and compare x with each element of array
 - if x matches with element, return the index
 - if x doesn't math any element, return -1